Nydauron/CharBot/README.md

 ### randomTimeInterval
 Creates an event that rolls a random number between 0 and 1 every interval.
 If the generated number is less than the probability number, it roasts a random user.

 By default, this is disabled.
-If it is enabled and no interval or proability number is given, then the bot will follow the default values which is 30 minute intervals and a 0.2 probability.
+If it is enabled and no interval or probability number is given, then the bot will follow the default values which is 30-minute intervals and a 0.2 probability.

 ### mentions
 The bot will mention users when it messages a roast.
 Since there is no way to block direct mentions, this option can eliminate annoying notifications.